-Flavourings can be added during the boil of the wort.
+Flavorings can be added during the boil of the wort.
 This means that they will be sterilized during the process, so there is little risk that they will contaminate the beer with unwanted yeasts and bacteria.

-Boiling is best for things like spices, coffee, dried fruit, cocoa nibs and vanilla beans.
+Boiling is best for things like spices, coffee, dried fruit, cocoa nibs, and vanilla beans.

 Added during secondary fermentation

-Just be sure to wash them thoroughly to avoid contamination.
-Usually the alcohol levels will be high enough that the wild yeast and bacteria on the fruit won’t be able to contaminate the beer, but it is definitely a risk.
+Just be sure to wash any flavors added during the secondary fermentation to avoid contamination.
+Usually, the alcohol levels will be high enough that the wild yeast and bacteria on the fruit won’t be able to contaminate the beer, but it is definitely a risk.